-I’ve just published a new sewing pattern based on a vintage shelf bust dress pattern.
-Now available in my Etsy shop.
+I just published this double breasted sheath dress pattern for Barbie and friends based on a vintage 1960’s dress pattern.
+Available now in my Etsy shop.

 I found this lovely vintage Celine handkerchief in my favorite color combination of peridot and turquoise.
 I decided to try recreating another early 1960’s sewing pattern for this dress.
 I plan to publish the pattern soon.
 In the meantime, the dress is available in my Etsy shop.

 While I did take some time off to go antiquing this weekend, I’ve also been busy sewing some custom order dresses from vintage designer hankies.
 Sorry, these are already taken, but I have fabric leftover from both of these hankies, if you’re interested.